dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Further Adventures

 * __Guenter's Revenge:__ If Guenter is brought to justice, he'll be a free man within a year; poaching laws in South Africa in 1923 aren't strict, and Guenter's family is well-connected.
 Guenter's experience on the [_S.S.
 Cattaro_](https://en.wikipedia.org/wiki/SS_Frontier_(1922)) and in varioud South Afican jails will level him up.
+How might the players' characters react when they learn that they're Guenter's new prey?
-* __[Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo):__ If your players found Guenter's telegram, you might prompt them to investigate the corruption at Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo) that would lead to the Zoo paying for poached animals.
+* __[Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo):__ If your players found Guenter's telegram, you might prompt them to investigate the corruption at the zoo.
+Most zoo officials are highly-ethical naturalists horrified by the prospect of black-market animals... but there is this one member of the board with ties to organized crime and a desire to curry favor with the mayor's office...
 * __Poaching:__ If your players are outraged by the poaching, you might send them back to Africa to deal with poachers at the source.